zimolzak/cv/README.md

 # Mentoring relationships

+**Disha Kumar** (informal).
+7/2022-present.
+Chief resident in quality and safety at VA hospital.
+Mentored in data retrieval and phenotyping strategies to identify inpatients with advanced cirrhosis, and missed follow-up of colorectal cancer screening.

 **Max Yu** (informal).
 12/2021-present.
 Computer science undergraduate coming on board to assist in analysis.
 Mentored in clinical topics, VA data environment, and regulatory compliance.